Code-Screen/Code-Screen.github.io/docs/creating-custom-react-native-assessments.md

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as end-to-end assessments.

-All end-to-end assessments must use the [Cypress](https://www.cypress.io/) E2E assessment framework.
+All end-to-end assessments must use the [Cypress](https://www.cypress.io/) E2E test framework.

 All end-to-end assessment filenames must end with `.cy.js`, and end-to-end assessment files with filenames that end with `-hidden.cy.js` will not be visible to the candidate.